Multiple Tony-winning playwright Terrence McNally dies at 81

 Some of his Broadway musical adaptations include "The Full Monty," adapted from the British film and scored by David Yazbek; "Catch Me if You Can," based on the Steven Spielberg film, and scored by composer Marc Shaiman and lyricist Scott Wittman; and "Ragtime," the musical based on the novel by E.L.
 Doctorow, which won four Tony Awards.
 In 2017, his musical reworking of the film "Anastasia" landed on Broadway.

+Yazbek, in tribute to his collaborator, tweeted it was "honor to know you and doubly to work with you.
+We will all miss you but thank you for leaving so much great work."
+Multiple Tony-winner Audra McDonald tweeted to McNally: "The world is not nearly as sweet of a place without you in it.
+My heart is breaking yet again."

-His 2014 Broadway play “Mothers and Sons” — revisiting McNally’s 1990 TV movie “Andre’s Mother,” which won him an Emmy Award — explores the relationship between a mother and her dead son’s former gay partner.
-His “It’s Only a Play” was a valentine to theater-making.
-His “The Visit” was a meditation on revenge.
+McNally's 2014 Broadway play "Mothers and Sons" — revisiting McNally's 1990 TV movie "Andre's Mother," which won him an Emmy Award — explores the relationship between a mother and her dead son's former gay partner.
+His "It's Only a Play" was a valentine to theater-making.
+His "The Visit" was a meditation on revenge.

+Brian Stokes Mitchel, who starred in "Ragtime," said McNally's curiosity was ever-present.
+"He had a wit and he always was engaged in the conversation and always seemed to want to do the right thing," he told The AP.
+"That curiosity, I think, is one of the hallmarks of great artist and Terrence certainly had that on top of his enormous, enormous heart."

 McNally was born in St. Petersburg, Florida, and grew up in Corpus Christi, Texas, listening to radio broadcasts of "The Green Hornet" and the Metropolitan Opera.
 He graduated Phi Beta Kappa from Columbia University in 1960 with a degree in English.